 If the biopsy shows that you have multiple myeloma, your doctor needs to learn the extent (stage) of the disease to plan the best treatment.
 Staging may involve having more tests:

-- Blood tests: For staging, the doctor considers the results of blood tests, including albumin and beta-2-microglobulin.
+- Blood tests: For staging, the doctor considers the results of blood tests, including levels of albumin and beta-2-microglobulin.

 - CT Scan: An x-ray machine linked to a computer takes a series of detailed pictures of your bones.